HTTP Security Headers for Website

 HTTP security headers provide an extra layer of security by defining policies that browsers must follow to protect websites from common attacks.
 Learn about important HTTP security headers and how to add them.

-HTTP security headers are response headers that are added by servers when sending response to client browsers.
-HTTP security headers prevent different types of attacks and increases the website security.
-In this post we are going to show you what are the mostly used important HTTP security headers and how they are added to response.
+HTTP security headers are response headers that are added by servers when sending a response to client browsers.
+HTTP security headers prevent different types of attacks and increase website security.
+In this post, we are going to show you what the most important HTTP security headers are and how they are added to the response.
 Following are the must be included security headers we will implement:

 HTTP security headers can be added in different ways depending on the server you are using.
-For Apache server security headers can be configured using .htaccess rules.
-For Nginx server, security headers can be set using nginx.conf file.
-In this post we are going to demonstrate how to add HTTP security headers in .htaccess file.
-A simple example for adding a response header in .htaccess:
+For the Apache server, security headers can be configured using .htaccess rules.
+For the Nginx server, security headers can be set using nginx.conf file.
+In this post, we are going to demonstrate how to add HTTP security headers in the .htaccess file.
+A simple example for adding a response header in the .htaccess:

 <ifModule mod_headers.c>